-The freehold and leasehold properties which comprise the Council's property portfolio were valued as at 31 March 2024 by Mr Phillip C. Smith of Wilks Head and Eve, who is a qualified member of the Royal Institute of Chartered Surveyors (RICS) and a registered valuer.
-The valuations have been made in accordance with UK VPGA6 and UK VGPA4 of the RICS Valuation - Global Standards 2017: UK National Supplement for all assets in the portfolio above the de-minimis threshold of £10k.
+The freehold and leasehold properties which comprise the Council's property portfolio were valued as at 31 March 2025 by Jack Marchant MSc (Hons), Estates Surveyor who has discussed valuations with Graham Tyerman MRICS, RICS Registered Valuer, Senior Principal Surveyor.
+Valuations have been reviewed and checked by Jake Gamble Schofield MRICS, RICS Registered Valuer, Estate Surveyor.
+Mr Phillip C. Smith of Align Property Partners , The valuations have been made in accordance with UK VPGA6 and UK VGPA4 of the RICS Valuation - Global Standards 2017: UK National Supplement for all assets in the portfolio above the de-minimis threshold of £10k.
 In relation to the Councils Housing Portfolio the market value for each property has been determined.